rukasakurai/github-copilot-tutorial/docs/workshop.md

 ## Infra As Code

-Copilot can also help you write Infrastructure as code.
+GitHub Copilot can also help you write Infrastructure as code.
 It can generate code for `Terraform, ARM, Bicep, Pulumi, etc...` and also `Kubernetes manifest files`.

 ### Bicep